RosyTucker/CodeNight-Clojure/README.md

 # codenight

-CodeNight is an organisation aimed at pairing up experienced on less experienced developers in order to solve problems together, and have beer.
+CodeNight is an organisation aimed at pairing up experienced and less experienced developers in order to solve problems together ... and have beer.
 This repository holds the source code for the codenight backend

 ## Prerequisites

-You will need [Leiningen](https://github.com/technomancy/leiningen) 2.6.1 or above installed.
-As well as the [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
+You will need [Leiningen](https://github.com/technomancy/leiningen) 2.6.1 or above installed, as well as the [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

 ## Run